encoredev/encore/docs/primitives/services-and-apis.md

 ```

-This means building a microservices architecture is as easy as creating multiple Go packages within your application.
+This means building a microservices architecture is as simple as creating multiple Go packages within your application.
 See the [app structure documentation](/docs/develop/app-structure) for more details.

 ## Defining APIs

-Defining an API is simple, you define a regular Go function and add the `//encore:api` annotation
+To define an API, add the `//encore:api` annotation any regular Go function.
-to tell Encore that this is an API.
+This tells Encore that the function is an API endpoint.
+Encore will then automatically generate the necessary boilerplate at compile-time.

 In the example below, we define the API endpoint `Ping`, in the `hello` service, which gets exposed as `hello.Ping`.

 ```go
 package hello // service name